Welcome to the Dolomites: Italy's Alpine Masterpiece

 Schedules and Prices

-When planning your Dolomites adventure, remember that the region operates on seasonal schedules.
+When planning your Dolomites adventure, note that the region operates on seasonal schedules.
 Most cable cars, funiculars, and chair lifts operate from June to September and December to April, with adult tickets usually costing between €10 and €30.
 Museums and historical sites have varying schedules, but many are open from Tuesday to Sunday, 10am to 6pm, with entry fees around €8.

 Safety Tips

 Your safety is a top priority.
 Always check weather forecasts before any mountain excursions and carry essential safety gear, including a map, compass, and first aid kit.
-It's wise to inform someone of your hiking plans and estimated return time.
+It's advisable to inform someone of your hiking plans and estimated return time.
 In winter, be aware of avalanche risks and consider hiring a mountain guide for off-piste skiing.

 Practical Recommendations